beeware/Python-Apple-support/README.rst

 It works by downloading, patching, and building a fat binary static libffi.a and libPython.a, and packaging them both in iOS Framework format.

+The ``site-packages`` has the `Rubicon Objective-C`_ library pre-installed.
+This library enables you to have direct access to the iOS system libraries from within the Python environment.

 The binaries support the ``$(ARCHS_STANDARD_32_BIT)`` set - that is, armv7 and armv7s.
 This should enable the code to run on: